SokolOFFF/SokolOFFF/README.md

 _Created in February 2022, refactored in October 2022._

+Pikachu-botv2.0 is a Telegram bot which is the new version of pikachu-bot but with more features (check [README](https://github.com/SokolOFFF/pikachu-botv2.0#readme) of the project).

+_Created and deployed in January 2023._

 I decided to get some experience in creating Telegram bots, so I came up with this ideas and implemented them.
-However, both are not deployed :<
+However, two of them are not deployed :<

 #### [metro-map-application](https://github.com/SokolOFFF/metro-map-application)